 The more authoritative content you publish on a topic, the higher up it ranks in search engines like Google and Bing when someone performs a related query such as “best pizzerias in New York City.”

-One of Link Whisper's many benefits is it ability to build topical authority.
+One of Link Whisper’s many benefits is its ability to build topical authority.
 Link Whisper helps build internal links between the articles on your blog so that search engines can easily understand site structure and topical relationships between articles.